camunda/camunda/benchmarks/docs/debug/README.md

 ```

 Alternatively, you can execute the above command directly on the broker pod if `curl` command is available.

+## Ephemeral container for a debugging shell

+In case you need to make use of debug tooling on the actual pod it's recommended
+to make use of [ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/#uses-for-ephemeral-containers).

+To get a shell with a jdk on a node you can use the following command:

+> You need to replace `<broker-0>` with the pod name you want to profile below.
+>
+> ```sh
+> kubectl debug -it -c debugger --image=eclipse-temurin:17-jdk-focal --target=zeebe <broker-0> -- /bin/bash
+> ```

 ## Thread dump